-- a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b.
-[If gross annual income or expenditure (whichever is higher) does not exceed £25,000] The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.
+20.1 In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council.

+The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.

-21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION
+21 RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION

 (Below is not an exclusive list).
 See also standing order 11.

-- a The Council may appoint a Data Protection Officer. - b The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his/her/their personal data. - c The Council shall have a written policy in place for responding to and managing a personal data breach. - d The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f The Council shall maintain a written record of its processing activities.

-22. RELATIONS WITH THE PRESS/MEDIA

-a Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.

-23. EXECUTION AND SEALING OF LEGAL DEEDS

-See also standing orders 15(b)(xii) and (xvii).

-a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

-24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS
+- 21.1 The Council may appoint a Data Protection Officer. - 21.2 The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning their personal data. - 21.3 The Council shall have a written policy in place for responding to and managing a personal data breach. - 21.4 The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - 21.5 The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - 21.6 The Council shall maintain a written record of its processing activities. - 22 RELATIONS WITH THE PRESS/MEDIA - 22.1 Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media. - 23 EXECUTION AND SEALING OF LEGAL DEEDS - See also standing orders 15.2(I) and 15.2(q). - 23.1 A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - 23.2 Subject to standing order 23.1, any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures. - 24 COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS